23Ruchil/Blog/_posts/2020-06-27- What-am-I-reading-these-days? .markdown

      building specific knowledge (Naval Ravikant's framework) across different domains.

 15. [Courage To Be Disliked][jekyll-courage]: Last, but this one tops the lot.
-Unlike its name, it doesn't tell you to do things that make others dislike you, but the fact that others dislike you make you free.
+Unlike its name, it doesn't tell you to do things that make others dislike you, but the fact that others dislike you makes you free.
 Kaafi deep hai.
 A must read for everyone.

 Here's [the list][jekyll-list] of all the books that I've read this year.
 For the remaining half of this year, I intend to read a lot on technology, design, food and health, personal finance, investing and politics (ye zyada nahi).
-Along with this, I intend to read all the publicly available reports on different industry published by BCG, Mckinsey, CB Insights, VC funds, and create my own personal models and frameworks.
+Along with this, I intend to read all the publicly available reports on different industries published by BCG, Mckinsey, CB Insights, VC funds, and create my own personal models and frameworks.

 [jekyll-twitter]: https://www.goodreads.com/book/show/18656827-hatching-twitter